This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Do not use warm cookie sheets: Prepare enough cookie sheets so that you are not putting the cold cookie dough on a warm cookie sheet.

-Even if your cookies spread a little bit, I guarantee they still taste amazing.
-You can try and fix this right when you get them out of the oven, use a round cookie cutter or two spoons and press the edges of the dough back towards the center.
+To fix this: You can try and fix this right when you get them out of the oven, use a round cookie cutter, two spoons or the edge of a knife and press the edges of the dough back towards the center.
 This has to be done right when you take them out of the oven before the edges are too brown or set.

-Incorrectly measured ingredients: Measuring the dry ingredients matters.
+- Incorrectly measured ingredients: Measuring the dry ingredients matters.
 If possible, use a kitchen scale to measure the flour and sugar.

-The caramel was too hot: If you add hot caramel to the cookie dough, it does melt or break down the dough a little bit and can lead to spreading.
+- The caramel was too hot: If you add hot caramel to the cookie dough, it does melt or break down the dough a little bit and can lead to spreading.

 To prep these cookies ahead of time, you can assemble the dough as directed, then store it in the fridge for up to 2 days or in the freezer for up to 3 months.
 To freeze the cookie dough, portion it out onto a baking sheet and flash freeze it for 1 hour.
 Once it’s hardened, transfer the dough balls to a ziplock bag or airtight container and store in the freezer.
 Thaw these overnight in the refrigerator and bake as instructed.